opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 - **Postfix (8 chars):** Sequence (numeric or alphanumeric) of your system as *local identification part*

-Model Baker does not know what your *global identification part* is and uses a sample-prefix `%change%`.
+Model Baker does not know what your *global identification part* is and uses a placeholder-prefix `%change%`.
 It's important that replace this part with your own prefix.

 As *local identification part* Model Baker suggests the counter provided by the `t_id` sequence.